portasynthinca3/markov/README.md

   - **Token sanitation** (optional): ignores letter case and punctuation when switching states, but still keeps the output as-is
   - **Operation history** (optional): recalls the operations it was instructed to perform, incl. past training data
   - **Probability shifting** (optional): gives less popular generation paths more chance to get used, which makes the output more original but may produce nonsense
+  - **Tagging** (optional): you can tag your source data to be queried later by aggregating those tags in any way you want, kind of like a database
+  - **Context awareness** (optional) grants your model the ability to answer questions given to it provided training data is good enough
   - **Managed disk storage**
   - **Transparent fragmentation** reduces RAM usage and loading times with huge models